The Banca IFIS Group has been rapidly developing its risk management activities.

 2016 was characterized by intense activity for the Risk Management Function, in terms of both ordinary operations – aimed at ensuring implementation of standard control activities – and extraordinary operations linked to specific projects, such as the acquisition of the former Ge-Capital Interbanca Group, finalised on 30 November 2016, and the change in the corporate core banking service provider.

 As for trade receivables, monitoring of credit and concentration risks continued.
 The Risk Management Function was mainly committed to consolidating reporting documents, introducing a set of Early Warning indicators aimed at identifying potential anomalies and starting to redevelop the main risk models.

-As for non-performing loans managed by the DRL business area as well as tax receivables, the Bank enhanced the monitoring and the control process concerning the portfolio’s collection recovery risk, thanks to technological solutions allowing to easily manage large data sets and through a new specific reporting process.
-It also assesses from time to time the performance of the credit assessment model.
+As for non-performing loans managed by the DRL business area as well as tax receivables, the function enhanced the monitoring and control process concerning the portfolio’s collection risk, thanks to technological solutions allowing to easily manage large data sets and through a new specific reporting process.
+It also assessed from time to time the performance of the credit assessment model.

-As for liquidity and interest rate risks, for which the Bank already has a monitoring policy in place, some changes were introduced to the risk control system to bolster it even further.
-Furthermore, as Basel 3 indicators became effective, the Bank implemented the method for calculating the LCR and NSFR liquidity ratios.
+As for liquidity and interest rate risks, some changes were introduced to the risk control system already implemented by the Bank, with the aim to bolster it even further.
+In addition, as Basel 3 indicators became effective, the Bank implemented the method for calculating the LCR and NSFR liquidity ratios.

 The information for the public regarding Pillar III is available in this section.